giniatonic/clyde/README.md

 # clyde
 Code for Clyde the grumpy robot!

+Frank is a silly human with luscious hair